mlflow/mlflow/docs/source/gateway.rst

 --------------------------------------------
 You can now send requests to the exposed routes.
 Here's an example of how to send a request using Python:

-Replace "http://localhost:5000/gateway/routes/completions" with the URL of your Gateway service and the route you want to send a request to.
+**Note:** Replace "http://localhost:5000/gateway/routes/completions" with the URL of your Gateway service and the route you want to send a request to.
 You can replace completions with chat or embeddings to send requests to those routes.

 .. code-block:: python